ehalpern/sandbox/README.md

+##Frame

-A light scala framework for building reactive REST services in a modular, testable fashion using Typesafe Config, Guice, Akka and Spray.
+A light Scala framework for building reactive REST services in a modular, testable fashion using Typesafe Config, Guice, Akka and Spray.

   - Uses (Guice) dependency injection to simplify and modularize code (and tame implicits)